 Do you find yourself thinking of someone who’s determined to show off photos of all their kids, with a running commentary?

-“This is my Mario.
+“This is Mark.
 He’s so intelligent.”

 “This is Rose.
 Isn’t she beautiful?”

-Instead, follow the solid copywriting maxim, “Show, don’t tell.”
+When you’re writing copy for business, it’s best to follow the solid copywriting maxim, “Show, don’t tell.”
 Use stories, examples, case studies, and metaphors.

 But your clients (hopefully) aren’t hiring you because you have red hair or because you are quirky.
 These branding styles turn the focus to you, not the benefits they’ll get from your new, improved marketing.